SamVanheer/HalfLifeAssetManager/README.md

 * Audio playback for sequence events
 * Game configuration wizard automatically detects installed games and mods with automatic configuration switching based on the location of a model, including on-the-fly detection of loose files if they use a mod's directory structure

+See the [manual](docs/manual/HalfLifeAssetManagerManual.md) for more information.

+See the [changelog](docs/CHANGELOG.md) for a list of changes in each version.

 ## Minimum requirements

 ### Windows